zion-off/notification-microservice/README.md

 ## Fault tolerance implementation

 Despite their advantages, microservices, by nature, introduce two or more points of failure.
-To address this in our system, implement the follow mechanisms.
+To address this in our system, we implement the following mechanisms.

 ### Request handling

 Incoming requests are stored in a deque, similar to how outgoing segments are handled in network buffers at the transport layer.
-Although TCP maintains a window which can grow and shrink in response to the number of ACKs received, since we cannot afford to "drop" outgoing requests at the application layer, we implement a simple double ended queue to handle outgoing requests.
+Although TCP maintains a window that can grow and shrink in response to the number of ACKs received, since we cannot afford to "drop" outgoing requests at the application layer, we implement a simple double ended queue to handle outgoing requests.

 We take the server to be a wrapper around multiple instances of text and email services, and when we make a request, we also keep track of the particular service that was requested.
 When the server responds with an error, the error message can be inspected to identify the service that caused the failure.
-Sending a request increments a flag assigned to that service, and receive a 200 response decrements it.
+Sending a request increments a flag assigned to that service, and receiving a 200 response decrements it.
 If this flag exceeds a value, we can take further action, as discussed below.

 All of this can be housed in a `NetworkHandler` singleton class.